NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mat of Resilience.md

 **Requirements** A creature is atop the mat

 **Effect** The creature enters a simple stance that makes the most of the mat's stabilizing magic.
-While in this stance, if at least half of the creature's space is atop the mat, it cannot gain the [[Conditions/Off-Guard|Off-Guard]] condition.
+While in this stance, if at least half of the creature's space is atop the mat, it cannot gain the [[Off-Guard|Off-Guard]] condition.

 *Source: Pathfinder #209: Destroyer's Doom*
 *ORC*